Our Approach

 When engaging with trauma recovery, an important lens to view people (especially ourselves) through is compassionate curiosity, “what happened to you?”; rather than a more judgment laden perspective, “What’s wrong with you?”

-At Svälja Yoga we strive to create a safe and supportive community wherein trauma transformation, healing, and growth is possible.
+At Svälja Whole-Being we strive to create a safe and supportive community wherein trauma transformation, healing, and growth is possible.
 We live our yoga.
 We show up on and off the mat in our community to advocate for social justice and collective reconciliation and healing.
 We are committed to our own inner work so that we can contribute to a more loving, just, and peaceful world.

 Yoga Acknowledgment Statement: Honor, Don’t Appropriate